8bitprodigy/8bitprodigy.github.io/README.md

 - `Entity system`: entities with behavior defined via callbacks
 - `Scene interface`: generic dependency-injection model for different scene types
 - `CollisionScene`: entity–entity collisions via spatial hashing
-- `Renderer`: frustum culling (sphere–frustum) and transparent object sorting
+- `Renderer`: frustum culling (sphere–frustum) and eventually transparent object sorting

 Each public-facing system exposes vtables for plugging in custom behaviors.
 This makes the engine suitable both for simple games and as a foundation for building more complete, specialized engines.